 10. Repeat steps 8 and 9 until you have 3 sts left.
 Then crochet 1 BPDC in the next 2 sts and 1 dc in the last st. Ch 2 and turn.

 11. Repeat steps 2 thru 10 until you reach the desired length of your project.

+Please share this tutorial with them via the social media share buttons below!
 Be sure to share this Crochet Tutorial link on social media as well!

 THE CROCHET CLUB – CROCHET PATTERN, TIPS & TUTORIAL VAULT

 You can have the most amazing pattern and yarn in the world, but if you don’t have the knowledge on how to crochet in a way that makes you proud, then all your work is for nothing.